fordjes/sdn-labs/05A_BASIC.md

 The objective of this lab is very similar to the Linux Bridge lab, except we will use an Open vSwitch (OVS bridge).

-Some of the commands are presented in a different order than the Linux Bridge lab.
+Some of the commands are presented in a different order than the Linux Bridge lab, however just like the previous lab, illustrations have been included to further your understanding of the commands you are issuing.

 ### Procedure